Daniel5055/valipop/dissertation.md

 Additionally, I found the defined interface for these graph formats to be quite simple to implement, so I also added a new format called GeoJson.
 The GeoJson format represents the birth addresses of the entire population, which can be potentially rendered on a map.
 This provided an interesting visualisation of the population from a geography perspective (image)

-Among the graph formats, only the GEDCOM format had proper testing in the old ValiPop, defining tests similar to those in section [6.1.1].
+Among the graph formats, only the GEDCOM format had proper testing in the old ValiPop, defining tests similar to those in section [[6.1.1]](#611-end-to-end-testing).
 GEDCOM files were pre-generated and saved from various population sizes, and newly generated GEDCOM files could be compared with the saved files to ensure they were the same.
 I implemented this same strategy of testing for the GraphViz and GeoJson formats also, meaning all the graph formats had adequate end-to-end tests.

 ### 6.4.
 Further Developments

-This sub-section details the further developments made to ValiPop as a whole.
+This section details the further developments made to ValiPop as a whole.

 #### 6.4.1.
 Handling User Input